forensicmike/magnet-regex-tips-tricks/index.md

 ## Preamble

 These examples and exercises pertain to the .NET flavor of Regex, which is what we use in Magnet AXIOM.

+## Talking Points

+* Regex is a complex subject.
+* The use case of Regex in forensics.
+* .NET Regex vs. other Regex variants
+* Gauging interest in further interest?

 ## Mock Dataset